decadentsavant/stew-boo-blog/src/pages/posts/my-drive.md

 But it's important you do it anyway.

 Stack pebbles.
 Build mountains.
+Repeat.
 That's significant.